 The Public Trustee acts as a manager and investor on behalf of represented persons.
-There is a clear delineation between these functions within the Office of the Public Trustee.
+There is a clear delineation between these functions within the Public Trustee.
 The Public Trustee approves investment allocations into each fund on a client basis with the guidance of a financial planner appointed by the Public Trustee.